mattieka/cart253/projects/project3/notes.md

 excessively small.

-3) What are my goals for this? submit this on time lol ok but actually i want to...
+3) What are my goals for this? submit this assignment on time lol ok but actually i want to...

 * be able to move a "character" (lets be real, its